Health Care for Migratory and Seasonal Agricultural Workers

 Resources for Health Centers Caring for the MSAW Population

 NACHC supports health centers caring for the MSAW population at both the program and policy levels.
-Specifically, NACHC has a Committee on Agricultural Worker Health, which is composed of approximately 30 NACHC members who represent health centers that serve the MSAW population.
+Specifically, NACHC has a Committee on Agricultural Worker Health, which is composed of NACHC members who represent health centers and primary care associations that serve the MSAW population.
 The Committee advises NACHC’s Board of Directors and staff on issues related to providing care to this population.
 The Committee serves as a forum to strengthen collaboration among NACHC membership and other organizations that serve people in the MSAW population.

-Additional support is provided by National Cooperative Agreement partners:
+Additional support is provided by National Training and Technical Assistance Partners (NTTAPs).

 Farmworker Health Network

-There are five National Training and Technical Assistance Cooperative Agreements funded by HRSA and, collectively they form the Farmworker Health Network (FHN).
+There are five National Training and Technical Assistance Partners (NTTAPs) funded by HRSA and, collectively they form the Farmworker Health Network (FHN).
 The FHN meets regularly to collaborate on the provision of training and technical assistance, assessment of needs, the analysis of trends and challenges and the generation of health care solutions through recommendations to HRSA’s Bureau of Primary Health Care.